airqualitystation/firmware/Cayenne_To_Excel/README.md

-Now you can oppen and check datas from cayenne in your favorite spreadsheet.
+Now you can open and check datas from cayenne in your favorite spreadsheet.